Click here for the Student Technology Fee Project 2014-2015

-The Student Technology Fee (STF) was established at LaGuardia Community College in 2002, pursuant to the February 25, 2002 C.U.N.Y board resolution 4(a).
-This resolution approved the establishment of a new technology fee of $75 per semester for full-time students and of $37.50 per semester for part-time students, effective Fall 2002.
-The college to improve computer services for students and faculty will use revenues from this fee, an estimated $1.4 million based on the average enrollments between 1996 and 2000.
+The Student Technology Fee (STF) was established at LaGuardia Community College in 2002; pursuant to the February 25, 2002 C.U.N.Y board resolution 4(a).
+This resolution approved the establishment of a technology fee which consists of $100 per semester for full-time students, and of $50 per semester for part-time students.
+The college will seek to improve computer services for students and faculty with the revenue from this fee, an estimated $2.4 million based on the enrollments of 2013 and 2014.
 In exceptional cases of financial hardship, the college may waive the technology fee for individual students.

-A Committee for Academic Technology Services (CATS) was convened to recommend overall planning parameters and actual expenditures based on these parameters to be funded by the STF.
+A Committee for Academic Technology Services (CATS) was convened on February 26, 2013 and formulated a 1-year plan that included decision parameters and a forecast of projects and expenditures to be funded by the STF.
 Details on the composition of the committee are outlined in Appendix-A.

 The objective of CATS is to assist the college by making recommendations to the President and the Executive Council on how to use the STF technology resources by coordinating its efforts with the goals of the college.
 As such, CATS’s recommendations place emphasis on technological resources directly utilized by students at LaGuardia.
-These resources include computers, software products, and related platforms (i.e., networks, Internet, E-mail, and other means of technological enhancement to the curriculum and student life experience).
+These resources include computers, software products, and related infrastructure such as networks, Internet, and other means of technological enhancement to the curriculum and student life experience.

 The following are the recommended planning parameters for use of the FY 2013-2014 STF allocations.